pont-us/anisoms/docs/source/index.rst

 Anisoms is a Python library for reading AMS (anisotropy of magnetic susceptibility) data.
 Further information is provided in the README file.
-This documentation set provides the :doc:`API documentation for the anisoms module <../anisoms>`.
+This documentation set contains the :doc:`API documentation for the anisoms module <../anisoms>` and :doc:`descriptions of the command-line tools included in the package <../cli-tools>`.

 Contents: